Naval History Homepage and Site Search

 Northern Patrol - light cruiser CARDIFF departed Scapa Flow on Northern Patrol duties, arriving back on the 22nd.

-U.35 in Northwestern approaches - U.35 sank British trawlers ARLITA (326grt) 22 miles WNW of St Kilda and LORD MINTO (295grt) off the Butt of Lewis, 30miles NW of St Kilda in 57-51N, 9-28W on the 18th.
+U.35 and other U-boats in Northwestern approaches - U.35 sank British trawlers ARLITA (326grt) 22 miles WNW of St Kilda and LORD MINTO (295grt) off the Butt of Lewis, 30miles NW of St Kilda in 57-51N, 9-28W on the 18th.
 The survivors were picked up by British trawler NANCY HAGUE (299grt), which was in company and spared by the submarine to rescue the other two crews.

 At 0409/19th, U.35 stopped trawler ALVIS (279grt) 29 miles north of St Kilda.
 She was ordered to dismantle her radio and proceed to Fleetwood.
 This trawler was erroneously reported in early sources as the RIVER TAY (203grt).

-At 0600/19th, trawler NEIL MACKAY (209grt) was chased by U.35, 22 miles W by N of the Butt of Lewis.
+At 0600/19th, trawler NEIL MACKAY (209grt) was chased by an unknown U-boat, 22 miles W by N of the Butt of Lewis.

 These attacks put into motion a major anti-submarine operation by destroyers beginning on the 19th.